-CRIMINAL DEFENSE IN VIRGINIA
+CRIMINAL DEFENSE LAWYER IN FAIRFAX VA

 From the moment of summons or arrest, a criminal charge is one of the most stressful experiences a person will face.
 The first thing you want is to rush to a computer or get on your phone and learn as much as you can about what your charge means, what to expect, and figure out what to do next.
 It is important at this stage to take a deep breath, try to inform yourself as much as possible, and then speak to a knowledgeable criminal defense attorney practicing in your jurisdiction.